Musim Mas

 Regulations on Cocoa Butter in Chocolates

-In the US, under the Food and Drug Administration’s standard of identity, the sole use of cocoa butter as the fat source is necessary for products to be labeled as chocolate.
+In the US, the Food and Drug Administration’s standard of identity mandates that products use cocoa butter as the only fat source if they want to call themselves chocolate.
 The use of a cocoa butter alternative will require a different naming convention.2

 In Canada, chocolates must contain at least 35% cocoa solids, of which at least 18% must be cocoa butter.4